sudheernambiar/Terraform-workspace-explained/README.md

 # terraform apply -var-file=prod.tfvars
 ```

-Good news is that, this wont overwrite the statefile, still can preserve it.
+Good news is that this won’t overwrite the statefile, still can preserve it.

 The file structure is now as follows,
 ```